Top of page

 Adam

 When I was first diagnosed, I wanted to keep it to myself, but now I think it is important to learn as much as I can about lymphoma and to raise awareness of it.
-I went to the Lymphoma Action Conference in May which I found really interesting and helpful and attend a support group locally.
+I am a volunteer with the Lymphoma Action Buddy Service, and have spoken to a Buddy myself who is on active monitoring, which was really helpful.
+I am also a member of the closed Facebook support group and offer support to others in the group by sharing my thoughts and experiences.